SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *setPitstopRefuelAmount(pitstopNumber :: Integer, litres :: Float)*
 The implemenzation of *setPitstopRefuelAmount* must ask the simulation to refuel the given number of litres at the next pitstop.
 The default method does nothing here.

-#### *setPitstopTyreSet(pitstopNumber :: Integer, compound :: OneOf("Dry", "Wet"), compoundColor :: OneOf("Red", "White", "Blue", "Black"), set :: Integer := false)*
+#### *setPitstopTyreSet(pitstopNumber :: Integer, compound :: OneOf("Dry", "Wet", *false*), compoundColor :: OneOf("Red", "White", "Blue", "Black") := false, set :: Integer := false)*
 Requests new tyres at the given pitstop. *compound* will define the tyre category and *compoundColor* the compound mixture, wich will always be "Black" for "Wet" tyres.
 If a specific tyre set is requested, this will be passed for the last optional parameter.
+If *false* has been passed for *compound*, this means that no tyre change is requested.
+Both *compoundColor* and *set* will be ommitted in this case.
 The default method does nothing here.

 #### *etPitstopTyrePressures(pitstopNumber :: Integer, pressureFL :: Float, pressureFR :: Float, pressureRL :: Float, pressureRR :: Float)*
 Dials the pressures in PSI, that has been selected previously by *setPitstopTyreSet*.
 The default method does nothing here.